Construction and Development Loans

 Budget

-Prior to closing on a C&D loan, a borrower should submit a line item budget of the expected expenses to complete the project.
+Before closing on a C&D loan, a borrower should submit a line item budget of the expected expenses to complete the project.
 The budget is generally part of the construction contract between a borrower and a contractor.
 NCUA regulations require a qualified individual representing the credit union review, analyze and approve the budget before the construction loan closes.
 A qualified individual should have experience in managing construction, specifically in budgeting and evaluating the quality of workmanship.
 They are often building inspectors, other commercial contractors, architects, or civil engineers.

 A budget review should confirm the cost to complete provided by a borrower is a reasonable estimate (supported with executed contracts with the subcontractors and material suppliers), determine whether improvements are in accordance with the plans, and assess whether the improvements are sufficiently functional and compare favorably with competitive properties in its market.
 A credit union should be skeptical of borrower-produced budgets that lack detail or appear to be overly optimistic.
 An inaccurate budget can lead to material cost overruns and cause a need to advance additional and unplanned funds to complete the project.
 Cost overruns are a risk to a credit union, as they are rarely offset by a corresponding increase in a project’s value.